About Town Meeting

 Lexington's Town Meeting is composed of no more than 203 members, including:

 : 21 citizens elected from each of nine precincts for three-year staggered terms;

-At-large members: the Board of Selectmen, Town Counsel, Town Clerk, the School Committee chairman, the Appropriations Committee
+At-large members: the Board of Selectmen, Town Counsel, Town Clerk, the School Committee chairman, the Appropriation Committee

 chairman, and representatives